ADART IS AN ANNUAL MAGAZINE PROMOTING THE CONVERGENCE OF ART AND ADVERTISING.

 Commercial art should motivate the viewer to want something they didn't know they wanted or help them understand something they didn't know before.

-Santi is graphic designer/art director at IRIS in Atlanta.
-His work is absolutely mind blowing.
+SANTI IS A SENIOR GRAPHIC DESIGN/ART DIRECTOR/ART ENTHUSIAST AT IRIS in ATLANTA.
 He’s someone that’s as gifted as he is hard working, and his ability to create great work in the business world was not stifled by the restrictions that the business world puts on the creator.
 I spoke with him to see what it’s like to break free from the restrictions of the corporate world while still creating work that inspires the client.

 ANSWER: I think that relates to the ad idea of being a problem solver.
 You know in applied arts you are using your craft with someone else to reach a specific goal for a specific audience that's not you.
 Where as I feel like art that you do for yourself, which a lot of people in this industry do, and I appreciate art tremendously, a lot of times that's more reflective of the artist themselves, like they're expressing something they feel they need to get out or they trying to progress a thought forward that they have and it may not have a clear goal it might be just for creativities sake, it might be for their own means which no one else is invested in, which is fine, you know sometimes you make something great just because you wanted to make it or you felt inspired to make it, which is obviously for the betterment of all humanity I would hope that everyone can agree that art does that, but that's the difference.